AndreaCrisciotti/SO_Project/README.md

 - View information of your PC (5)
 - Refresh the view of process (6)
-   - Yes, i used this procedure because TOP command is too fast and sometimes I didn't see the process that interests me -Exit and terminate the session (7)
+   - Yes, i used this procedure because TOP command is too fast and sometimes I didn't see the process that interests me
+- Exit and terminate the session (7)